monkin77/feup-pri/README.md

 # PRI Project - IndWish
 The aim of this project is to develop an Information Retrieval System, in the context of Company Reviews.
 This program uses thousands of company reviews to provide a search engine that allows users to find companies that match their interests and see what other people think about them.

+A final report of the project with implementation details and results can be found [here](docs/milestone3/report-69.pdf).

 ---

 ## Setup & Structure